Waste Management Inc.

 What does this company depend on?

-The company depends on environmental permits for 260+ landfill operations issued by state regulatory agencies, a collection vehicle fleet requiring diesel fuel and replacement parts, transfer station real estate with zoning approvals for waste handling, landfill gas extraction equipment for renewable energy operations, and municipal franchise agreements that grant exclusive collection rights in specific territories.
+The company cannot operate without environmental permits for its 260+ landfill sites issued by state regulatory agencies.
+It also relies on a large fleet of collection vehicles that require diesel fuel and replacement parts, transfer station real estate with zoning approvals for waste handling, landfill gas extraction equipment for its renewable energy operations, and municipal franchise agreements that grant it exclusive collection rights in specific territories.

 Who depends on this company?

-Houston metropolitan area municipalities rely on the company's residential collection routes and would face waste collection disruption if those routes ceased operating.
-Recycling facilities across North America depend on sorted recyclable materials supplied through the company's 340 transfer stations.
-Renewable energy grid operators receiving power from the company's landfill gas-to-energy facilities would lose baseload generation capacity if those facilities stopped producing.
+Municipalities in the Houston metropolitan area rely on the company for residential waste collection — if those routes stopped, trash pickup would be disrupted across the area.
+Recycling facilities across North America receive sorted recyclable materials from the company's 340 transfer stations and would lose that supply.
+Renewable energy grid operators receiving power from the company's landfill gas-to-energy facilities would lose that baseload generation.

 How does this company scale?